Motion Picture Association: Members

 The original MPAA members were the "Big Eight" film studios: Paramount Pictures, Fox Film, Loews, Universal Pictures, and United Artists, followed by Warner Bros. in 1923, Columbia Pictures in 1924, along with Metro-Goldwyn-Mayer (formed by the merger of Loews, Metro Pictures, Goldwyn Pictures, and Louis B. Mayer Productions), and RKO Pictures in 1928.
-Then came the 1935 merger of Fox Film and 20th Century Pictures into 20th Century Fox.
+Next, there was the 1935 merger of Fox Film and 20th Century Pictures, which became 20th Century Fox.

-United Artists briefly resigned from the organization in 1956 over a ratings dispute, although they rejoined later in the decade.
+United Artists briefly resigned from the organization in 1956 when the film The Man With the Golden Arm was denied a Production Code seal.
+United Artists rejoined the organization in June 1957.
+In 1960, 20th Century Fox served a notice of resignation from the organization, which was made effective a year later.

+In 1963, Walt Disney Productions resigned from the organization, with the studio president Roy O. Disney stating their interests "often do not seem to parallel those of other M.P.A.A. member companies."
 By 1966, Allied Artists Pictures had joined the original members.
-In the following decade, new members joining the MPAA included Avco Embassy in 1975 and Walt Disney Studios in 1979.
+In the following decade, Avco Embassy became a new member in 1975 and Walt Disney Productions rejoined the organization in 1979.
 The next year, Filmways became a MPAA member, but was later replaced in 1986 along with Avco Embassy when the De Laurentiis Entertainment Group and Orion Pictures joined the MPAA roster.

-As of 1995, the MPAA members were MGM—which included United Artists after their 1981 merger, Paramount Pictures, Sony Pictures—which included Columbia and TriStar Pictures after their acquisition in 1989, 20th Century Fox, Universal Studios, Walt Disney Studios, and Warner Bros.
+As of 1995, the MPAA members were MGM—which included United Artists after their 1981 merger, Paramount, Sony Pictures—which included Columbia and TriStar Pictures after their 1989 acquisition, 20th Century Fox, Universal, Disney, and Warner Bros.
 Turner Entertainment joined the MPAA in 1995, but was purchased in 1996 by Time Warner.
-The number of members dropped to six in 2005 when MGM was purchased by Sony.
+The number of members dropped to six in 2005, following Sony's failed attempt to acquire MGM.
 The MPAA's member companies remained intact until the 2019 acquisition of 21st Century Fox by Disney, including 20th Century Fox.

 Netflix was approved as a new member in January 2019, making it the first non-studio and the first streaming service to be part of the organization.
 The addition of Netflix also helped to maintain the number of members after the acquisition of 20th Century Fox by Disney.
 The MPA aims to recruit additional members.

+In September 2024, it was announced that Amazon MGM Studios and Prime Video would join the MPA as its seventh member starting October 1, the second non-studio to do so after Netflix in 2019; this would also mark a return to the MPA for MGM, currently a division of Amazon MGM Studios, after it lost membership in 2005 following a buyout led by Sony.